-Any reports of abuse involving children with SEND will therefore require close liaison with the DSL (or deputy) and the SENCO.
+Any reports of abuse involving children with SEND will therefore require close liaison with the DSL (or a deputy) and the SENCO.

-Children who are lesbian, gay, bi, or trans (LGBT) can be targeted by other children.
-In some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBT+ is not in itself an inherent risk factor for harm.
+However, children who are lesbian, gay, bi, or trans (LGBT+) can be targeted by other children.
+In some cases, a child who is perceived by their peers to be LGBT+ (whether they are or not) can be just as vulnerable as children who identify as LGBT+.